The Mental Health Solution . com

 Guidance follows.

-Recognize that there are four basic issues that need to be addressed to avoid 'taking the bait.'
+Recognize that there are four basic issues that need to be addressed:

 • Unforgiveness.